-Phoenix Wi-Fi Radio by Com One
+Phoenix Wi-fi Radio by Com One

 Features: A Wi-Fi radio, capable of delivering thousands of radio station broadcasts from all over the world, in addition to playing local musif files on your PC and via an on-board USB jack on the back of the Phoenix.
 Stereo output is also offered for connecting to a home theater.